FAQ

 Install & upgrade

-Why isn't there support for Desktop distributions?
+What is the scope of support for Desktop distributions?

 What do all these settings in the UI do?
 Changing them seems to have no effect.